flexiblepower/flexiblepower.github.io/theme-setup.md

 #### Feature Images

 A good rule of thumb is to keep feature images nice and wide so you don't push the body text too far down.
-An image cropped to around 1024 x 256 pixels will keep file size down with an acceptable resolution for most devices.
-If you want to serve these images responsively I'd suggest looking at [Picturefill](https://github.com/scottjehl/picturefill) or [Adaptive Images](http://adaptive-images.com/).
+An image cropped around around 1024 x 256 pixels will keep file size down with an acceptable resolution for most devices.
+If you want to serve these images responsively I'd suggest looking at the [Jekyll Picture Tag](https://github.com/scottjehl/picturefill) plugin[^2].

-The two layouts make the assumption that the feature images live in the *images* folder.
+The two layouts make the assumption that the feature images live in the `images/` folder.
 To add a feature image to a post or page just include the filename in the front matter like so.

 {% highlight yaml %}
 image: